13 usability testing tools for better UX

 But it's also important to note that you can run usability testing without a dedicated tool.
 Specifically, if you're planning to do qualitative, in-person usability testing, all you need is a prototype or product to share with your test participants.
 For this type of usability testing, your goals are simple: observe how users complete the tasks you've prepared and jot down any pain points or difficulties they've encountered.

 However, if you're planning usability testing sessions remotely, or are looking to collect quantitative usability data, then you'll need to choose a usability testing tool that best suits your research requirements.

-Maze is a user research platform that enables you to collect both qualitative and quantitative usability data, all in one place.
-Maze integrates directly with Figma, InVision, Marvel, or Sketch, and allows you to import an existing prototype from the design tool you use.
+Maze is a rapid testing platform that enables you to collect both qualitative and quantitative usability data, all in one place.
+Maze integrates directly with Adobe XD, Figma, InVision, Marvel, or Sketch, and allows you to import an existing prototype from the design tool you use.